 Potential Alternative 3

 Use the Regional Development Programme (RDP) for Power Stations of 10MW - 100MW.
-This has been raised by NGESO.
-This could be implemented 10 working days following The Authority’s decision although the earliest possible compliance implementation date is 2027 pending the outcome of the NGESO Balancing Transformation Strategic review.
+This has been raised by ESO.
+This could be implemented 10 working days following The Authority’s decision although the earliest possible compliance implementation date is 2027 pending the outcome of the ESO Balancing Transformation Strategic review.

 Potential Alternative 4

 Hybrid solution of Potential Alternative 2 & 3 but with a lower Small Power station threshold.
 This would require Small Power Stations greater than 1MW but less than 50MW to be part of an RDP and the LEEMPS Plus potential alternative to apply for Medium Power Stations between 50 – 100MW.
-This proposal has been raised by NGESO.
+This proposal has been raised by ESO.
 This could be implemented 10 working days following the Authority’s decision although the earliest possible compliance implementation is 2027, pending the outcome of the Balancing Transformation Strategic review.

 The original solution and the alternatives were discussed at length during the workgroups including the individual features of each approach and the implications on users.
 Information on these can be found in Annex 4.

-Following the alternative vote, two WAGCMs were voted, as ESO’s alternative 2 (LEEMPS Plus) progressed to WAGCM2 (5 in support and 3 against).
-2 of 8 Workgroup members were in support of alternative 1 raised by UKPN and 3 were in support of ESO’s alternatives 3 (RDP) and 4 (Hybrid Approach).
+Following the alternative vote, two WAGCMs were voted to move forward.
+The ESO’s alternative 2 (LEEMPS Plus) progressed to WAGCM2 (5 in support and 3 against).
+2 of 8 Workgroup members were in support of alternative 1 raised by UKPN and 3 were in support of the ESO’s alternatives 3 (RDP) and 4 (Hybrid Approach).

-As there weren’t any themes of support for the alternatives from the Workgroup Consultation, the chair chose not to save any of the alternatives which did not receive enough votes to progress to a WAGCM.
+As there was not any support for the alternatives in the responses from the Workgroup Consultation, the Chair chose not to save any of the alternatives which did not receive enough votes to progress to a WAGCM.

-Towards the end of the process, the ESO decided to withdraw WAGM2 on the basis that further internal discussions had concluded that as a solution it was very close to the Original and therefore not worth pursuing.
+At workgroup meeting 17 on 23 May 2023, the ESO decided to withdraw WAGCM2 on the basis that further internal discussions had concluded that as a solution it was very close to the Original and therefore not worth pursuing separately.
+Also, after consultation with the ESO Control Room, it was concluded that this WAGCM was not practical from a system operation point of view, there were no objections from other Workgroup Members.

 Workgroup conclusions: The Workgroup concluded unanimously/by majority that the Original and WACM1 better facilitated the Applicable Objectives than the Baseline.